weakish/docs-en/views/realtime-guide-beginner.md

 > Before you continue:
 >
-> Take a look at [LeanMessage Overview](realtime_v2.html) if you haven’t done it yet.
+> Take a look at [LeanMessage Overview](realtime_v2.html) if you haven't done it yet.
 Also make sure you have already followed [SDK Installation](start.html) to install and initialize the SDK for the platform (language) you are using.

 ## One-on-One Chatting

-Before diving into the main topic, let’s see what an `IMClient` object is in LeanMessage SDK:
+Before diving into the main topic, let's see what an `IMClient` object is in LeanMessage SDK:

 > An `IMClient` refers to an actual user, meaning that the user logged in to the system as a client.